EXPLORE OUR SECRETS!

 6. Games you can play with these bones.

-These are deer phalanges, found on the Lawson Site, believed to be for a cup and pin game.
+These are deer phalanges, found on the Lawson Site, believed to possibly have been used for a cup and pin game.

 There are two main types of modified deer phalanges: